 - Ultra comfortable air cushioned sole (breathable) with good arch support.

-The 1460 vegan Docs are an excellent choice as they offer more comfort and waterproofing without loosing any of the sturdy quality of the original leather Docs.
-Shop them here.
+The 1460 pisa Docs are an excellent choice as they offer more comfort and waterproofing without loosing any of the sturdy quality of the original leather Docs.
+Take a look at them at drmartens.com.

 How to Make Doc Martens More Comfortable